ankschoubey/old-blog/_posts/2022-06-25-tests-creative-variable-names.md

 User user = new User(request.getFirstName(), request.getLastName());
 ```

-This looks good for in code but gets messy in tests.
-Specially when there are multiple instances of the same object.
+This looks good in code but gets messy in tests especially when there are multiple instances of the same object.

 ```java